Signs of spirit residents appear in ways that they find amusing.

 HISTORY OF MANIFESTATIONS

-Apparition of John Parkman
+Personal Appearances of John Parkman

 His apparition is still seen leaning against the side portico, and is also fond of standing in the cupola, on the top of the mansion, to enjoy the view.

 John Parkman’s unseen presence has been strongly felt in the parlor and the upstairs bedroom close to the main staircase.

 After going upstairs to start the spraying process, he made a hurried retreat from the second floor down the main staircase.

 While downstairs, various guides have heard a man’s restless footsteps walk across the second floor, stopping at the top of the steps.

 Spirits of Two Little Girls

 Also seen by various people are the apparitions of two little girls looking out of an upstairs window on the second floor.

-From this same window, smoke was seen coming out of the window, but when the fire department showed up, it had suddenly stopped.
+From this same window, smoke was once seen coming out of the window, but when the fire department showed up, it had suddenly stopped.

-When the guides went through the upstairs door that lead to the porch off the second floor, the door closed and locked by itself, forcing them to walk down the outside stairs.
+When the guides went through the upstairs door leading to the porch off the second floor, it closed and locked by itself, forcing them to walk down the outside stairs.

 In fact, caretakers who have lived in the small house in the back report that this door freely opens and closes by itself, setting off the security alarm.

 Both the shutters and the windows are locked before the museum is closed.
 A security person was specifically hired to be sure it was done.

 The same security person checked the rooms as well.
 Sometimes, a warm room he was checking would suddenly become frigidly cold.